-On January 30, 1933, pressured by former Chancellor Franz von Papen and other staunch conservatives, President Hindenburg had finally appointed Hitler Chancellor.
-Within only a few month, Germany became a totalitarian state.
+On January 30, 1933, President Hindenburg had finally appointed Hitler Chancellor.
+Within only a few month, Germany became a totalitarian state, Nazi Germany.

 Seizure of power

 On the evening of February 27, 1933, a fire broke out in the Reichstag building.
 Hitler immediately accused the communists, and that very night, he had thousands of communists and other political opponents arrested.
 Obviously, the Nazis executed prosecution lists drawn up long ago.

 The next day, he persuaded Hindenburg to sign an emergency decree that suspended the basic rights of the Weimar Constitution “until further notice”.
 Now any person or group that was not approved by the government could be imprisoned without any legal remedy.
 In other words: there was no longer any protection against despotic acts.

 Thereafter, the Nazis arrested thousands of communists and socialists and took them to concentration camps.
 Here, the prisoners were at the mercy of the Gestapo.
 Hitler set up a People’s Court Volksgerichtshof) and appointed the judges himself.